 Hard to believe how small it is.
 An amp with comparable power only a handful of years ago would have been 5 x times bigger.
 This one is small enough to hold in your hand!

 Originally I had expected the amp to be a “plain Jane” amp with NO features whatsoever, but it turned out I was wrong.

-The amp actually, to my surprise, includes optional high-pass filters with selectable frequencies for the high-pass feature ( 60Hz, 80Hz, or 120Hz) to allow you to cutoff speaker-distorting bass frequencies if you like.
+The amp, to my surprise, includes optional high-pass filters with selectable frequencies for the high-pass feature ( 60Hz, 80Hz, or 120Hz) to allow you to cut off speaker-distorting subwoofer bass if you like.
 Of course, you can always switch if off and run your speakers in “full range” mode if you like, but I normally prefer to block the lower bass frequencies.

 My custom-installed 6.5″ speakers can’t handle the lower bass frequencies (they don’t do well below 50 Hz or so, so 60Hz is pretty close) so that’s very important to me.

 Of course, I didn’t expect the Alpine to disappoint, but again they’ve done a great job in the design.
 The amp can work with both aftermarket head units via the or RCA inputs OR speaker-level inputs from a factory stereo!
 In other words, you can use the KTP-445U to get a more powerful and better sound even if you have a factory-installed stereo in your vehicle.

 The included color-coded wiring harness makes it easy and it’s a feature I’m sure a lot of buyers just like you will appreciate.